 The Dachshund is part of the Hound Group, which also includes possible ancestral breeds like basset hounds and beagles.

-Worth a look: American Staffy White
+Take a look at this: American Staffy White

 Unique Features